Alaa5252/International-Reserves-Equity-Composition/README.md

 \## Overview

-This repository contains the Stata code and data required to reproduce the empirical results and figures reported in the associated working paper.
+This repository contains the Stata code and data required to reproduce the empirical results and figures reported in the paper.

-The analysis uses an annual panel of 110 countries over 2001–2020 and examines the relationships among the composition of foreign equity investment, international reserve coverage, and global financial risk.
+The analysis uses an annual panel of 110 countries over 2001–2020 and examines the relationships among the composition of foreign equity investment, international reserves, and global financial risk.